No. We welcome students with Bachelor's or Master’s degrees from all different educational backgrounds and fields of study.

 All courses used to substantiate the Duke OTD prerequisites must have been completed no earlier than 5 years prior to application.
 Second career applicants should contact the admission office.
 More recent prerequisite coursework is valuable as it may demonstrate readiness for entry into a rigorous academic environment.
 All courses used to substantiate Duke OTD pre-requisites must be completed by December 31 of the application year.

-Interviews will be conducted entirely online and are by invitation only.
+Interviews will be conducted entirely online and are by invitation only in December and February.

-Acceptance letters will begin in December and continue through April.
+Offers of admission will begin in December and continue until all seats are filled.

 Because Occupational Therapy is situated at the juncture of the social sciences, biomedical sciences, and the humanities, we want to welcome students with bachelor’s degrees in any field.
 In fact, the Division seeks to admit cohorts rich in disciplinary diversity.
 Toward this aim and to save the expense of additional coursework, the Duke OTD does not require traditional prerequisite courses.
 Prerequisite requirements are fulfilled instead through evidence of knowledge mastery in eight areas we consider foundational to studying of occupational therapy and occupational science.
 We refer to these on the application as the Prerequisite Knowledge Domains.
 We don’t want you to spend money on additional courses if you’ve already learned the content you need to master for a doctoral program.
 Instead, Duke requires that you demonstrate your learning of particular topics that will help you succeed in OT practice.
 You can see details of our prerequisite knowledge domains on the OTCAS website.